chanakyha/ZAD-Warpspeed/README.md

 Business Model : Zad Dapp follows C2C ( Customer to Customer ) Business Model .
 We will earn our revenue from the transaction between the customers.

+Problems faced :

+> We are new to Web 3.0 ( We faced technical issues , but together figured our how to solve )
+> This project idea needs more than 24 hours to make a proper MVP .

 Tech Stacks :

 FrontEnd: